Making Insulation Kit

 January 2017, the month of the inauguration, was when I decided to begin making an album in earnest.
 I thought long and hard about sequencing the tracks, about transitions, about developmental arc.
 I thought about what I would write.
 I thought about what the album would look like.
 I had long conversations with my friend, a dancer.
 While I was making the album, we began planning a production.
 I invited another friend, a filmmaker, to join our planning discussions.
 Planning the production had a reciprocal influence on the music.
 I was fully absorbed in making the album.
 I thought about nothing else when I was making music.
 It was an act of pure devotion, certainly.
 I don't think it was an act of resistance.

-CLASSICAL MUSICIANS ARE FREQUENTLY ENAMORED with the score for a piece of music.
-But that is a language few people can read.
-With my album, I was interested in creating an artifact that would be more fully formed and universally understood.
-I wanted to show people something physical and potent.
-I wanted to make a statement.
+With my album, I was interested in creating an object that could be understood by anyone who listens to music.
+I wanted to show people something multi-dimensional and potent.
+I wanted to make a statement, something powerful.

-I wanted to shout into the competitive chaos of America that I could say it better.
+I wanted to shout into the competitive chaos of America: I can say it better.

-But there is more to the name Insulation Kit than just irony.
-I wanted to probe the idea of the music not being an end in itself.
-While this is not necessarily a profound statement, in the tradition of Western music it's not always a given.
+But there is more than just irony in the name Insulation Kit.
+In choosing a name, I wanted to explore what it meant for the music on the album not to be an end in itself.
+Though hardly a profound idea, in the tradition of Western music it's not always a given.
 In fact, it goes against the grain of much of classical music making—both historically, beginning with the Romantic composers, and today—which is conducted as if music has inherent purpose, existing for music's sake alone.
 I didn't start making the album with a specific end in mind, and for a long time, I couldn't really articulate what the album was about.
 But it was important to me to figure that out.
 And at some point, many months after I had begun working, I finally had a thought that felt meaningful.
 Something I could organize the album around.
 Something that could become the seed for a mentality of resilience and resistance.

 For a long time, I've valued this type of listening as an important part of my emotional and artistic life.
 But dedicating time simply to listening to an album with no distractions is, for a lot of people, an uncommon practice.
 Those who do spend a good deal of time listening to music this way probably recognize that our situation now is especially peculiar.
 For all its ostensible contribution to social connectivity, technology has made listening much more individualized today than it was a few decades ago.
 Streaming services like Pandora and Spotify disseminate music directly to us, bypassing the public spaces of record stores.
 Artists are recommended to us by algorithms that can approximate our music tastes based on our listening histories, meaning we are less likely to seek recommendations from our friends.
 Earbuds provide us with an inconspicuous way to wrap ourselves in the music of our choice as we walk down the street.
 And our cultural conversations about music are dominated by mainstream pop consumers and a small number of validated hipster tastemakers, sidelining conversations about a variety of music that many listeners find more personal or authentic.
 These factors all contribute to making dedicated listening an extremely private experience.